 Question: "Why did Lot offer up his daughters to be gang raped?
 Why did God allow Lot's daughters to later have sex with their father?"

 We may sit in judgment of the culture of that day, but protecting one’s guests required great sacrifice.
-Was Lot right to offer his own daughters in place of the ones that the men of Sodom wanted?
+Was Lot right to offer his own daughters in place of the men the Sodomites wanted?
 No. We can see in the story that the Lord’s messengers protected Lot and his daughters in spite of Lot’s lack of character and worldly viewpoint.
 Lot meant to appease the men of Sodom so that the hospitality of his house would not be damaged, but he makes the wrong choice in offering his own daughters, and God’s messengers overruled him.

 Genesis 19:31–32 tells us that Lot’s daughters believed there would be no man for them and no children.
 This may be because they saw the destruction of Sodom and believed they were the only people left on earth.
 They were trying to preserve the family line.
 Why did Lot have sex with his own daughters?
 He got drunk.
-Yes, his daughters conspired to get him drunk, but Lot willingly drank and when he was drunk, he lost what little control and common sense he had (Genesis 19:30–38), and this is the final step in Lot’s backsliding.
-The lesson can we learn from this is when a person has too much to drink they do not make good choices and lose control of their morals and operate out of the sinful, carnal nature.
-As a result of the incest, two children were born and those two children are the fathers of two nations that have been at odds with and the source of much suffering to Israel down through history.
+Yes, his daughters conspired to get him drunk, but Lot willingly drank and, when he was drunk, he lost what little control and common sense he had (Genesis 19:30–38), and this is the final step in Lot’s backsliding.
+The lesson can we learn from this is, when a person has too much to drink, he does not make good choices and loses control of his morals and operates out of the sinful, carnal nature.
+As a result of the incest, two children were born, and those two children are the fathers of two nations that have been at odds with and the source of much suffering to Israel down through history.

-The Psalmist tells us “As for God, His way is perfect” (Psalm 18:30).
-If God’s ways are “perfect,” then we can trust that whatever He does—and whatever He allows—is also perfect.
+The psalmist tells us, “As for God, His way is perfect” (Psalm 18:30).
+If God’s ways are “perfect,” then we can trust that whatever He does—and the reason for whatever He allows—is also perfect.
 This may not seem possible to us, but our minds are not God’s mind.
-It is true that we can’t expect to understand His mind perfectly, as He reminds us “For my thoughts are not your thoughts, neither are your ways my ways, says the LORD.
+It is true that we can’t expect to understand His mind perfectly, as He reminds us, “For my thoughts are not your thoughts, neither are your ways my ways, says the LORD.
 For as the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts” (Isaiah 55:8–9).
-Nevertheless, our responsibility to God is to obey Him, to trust Him and to submit to His will, whether we understand it or not.
+Nevertheless, our responsibility to God is to obey Him, to trust Him, and to submit to His will, whether we understand it or not.

-Lot did the things he did because he chose to live in his old sin nature and do what was easy and made choices to flirt with evil instead of living to honor God, and as a result, there was suffering for Lot, his wife and daughters and by association for the nation of Israel for years to come.
-The lesson for us is that we need to make choices that do not conform to the world but to submit to the Word of God, which will guide us into living lives that are pleasing to God.
+Lot did the things he did because he chose to live in his old sin nature and do what was easy, and he made choices to flirt with evil instead of living to honor God.
+As a result, there was suffering for Lot, his wife and daughters, and, by association, the nation of Israel for years to come.
+The lesson for us is that we need to make choices that do not conform to the world and to submit to the Word of God, which will guide us into living lives that are pleasing to God.

 © Copyright 2002-2014 Got Questions Ministries.